-New York: Orange and Rockland Electric in suburban NY is ending its LED program at the end of 2024.
+New York: Orange and Rockland Electric in suburban NY ended its LED program at in 2024.
 ConEd, the utility serving the NYC metro area, has already phased out its indoor hort LED incentives.

 Ohio: FirstEnergy Ohio programs are fully subscribed for the program year ending in June.
 Next year's program is still TBD.